 Peat moss is a popular soil amendment composed of decomposed organic materials, more specifically sphagnum moss.
 Over the course of thousands of years, sphagnum moss, along with other micronutrients, decomposes in the absence of air within peat bogs.
 Although this process occurs at an alarmingly slow rate of a mere sixteenth of an inch each year, a more homogenous product is ultimately extracted.
 After decomposition, sphagnum moss yields the characteristic, fibrous, compact material that is frequently used as a top dressing amongst landscapers and home gardeners.

-After spreading grass seed, peat moss should subsequently be applied as a topdressing using a compost spreader or peat moss spreader.
+After spreading grass seed, peat moss should subsequently be applied as a topdressing using a compost spreader or a spreader.
 It should be spread approximately at a thickness of approximately 1/8th of an inch to a max of ¼ of an inch.
 This can be best accomplished with the aid of a Landzie Spreader.
-The addition of peat moss provides numerous benefits, as its properties are extremely conducive to seed germination, protection from birds and other animals, and moisture retention.

 First, peat moss is a sterile medium, meaning it does not contain any harmful pests, pathogens, weed seeds, or chemicals.
 This creates an ideal environment for growing plants.
-Although peat moss has little to no nutrients, it does assist the soil in holding nutrients by itself by increasing the cation exchange capacity.
-In other words, the soil’s ability to supply three important plant nutrients: calcium, magnesium, and potassium is drastically increased.
-Peat moss acidifies its surroundings by taking up these cations, which is great for acid-loving plants, like grass seed
+Although this moss has little to no nutrients, it does assist the soil in holding nutrients by itself by increasing the cation exchange capacity.

-Peat moss is also highly absorbent and retains up to 20 times its weight in water!
-This is a major key with regard to soil compaction.
-Peat moss’ structure and capacity to absorb water easily are important for the prevention of soil compaction.
 This relationship is crucial due to the fact that soil compaction reduces water absorption, reducing the soil’s efficacy and in turn making it more difficult for seeds and plants to grow.
 With the addition of peat moss, this issue is easily mitigated.

 How To Spread Peat Moss Over Grass Seed